Skip to main content

 • What exactly you'll do (30-minute walk, not gym or nothing)

-• What happens if you miss (do 10 minutes minimum, not zero)
+• What happens if you miss (do 10 minutes minimum, not zero - micro-habits and tiny wins explains why small floors matter)

-You're leveraging the clarity of the aspirational moment to make specific implementation plans that will carry you through the concrete moments when motivation drops.
+You're leveraging the clarity of the aspirational moment to make specific implementation intentions that will carry you through the concrete moments when motivation drops.

 2. Stack Accountability onto the Fresh Start